 A percentage is a number that is expressed as a fraction of 100.
 Here, how to calculate the percentage of marks is explained in detail.

-To find the percentage of the marks, divide the total scores with marks obtained in the examination and multiply the result with 100.
+To find the percentage of the marks, divide the marks obtained in the examination with the maximum marks and multiply the result with 100.